leaf-ai/studio-go-runner/docs/message_privacy.md

 256 SHA256:BB+StMfwvv/8Dutb0i1QpdBL171Fg/Fd3ODebi+NX74 kmutch@awsdev (ED25519)
 ```

-The finger print can be extracted and sent to the cluster administrator, from the last line of the above out.
+The finger print can be extracted and sent to the cluster administrator, from the last line of the above output.

 Having generated a key pair the PUBLIC key file should be transmitted to the administrators of any runner compute clusters that will be used.
 Along with sending the key the experimenter should decide in conjunction with their community the queue name prefixes they will be assigned to use exclusively.
 The queue name prefixes should be passed to the administrators with the public key pem file.